 Watch your character; it becomes your destiny.”

-Well get this — we are living in something that’s being called “the information age.”
-One newspaper doesn’t seem like all that much information, and social media pages most certainly feel like even less than that.
-But here’s the catch — the amount of information we consume every day is, on average, the equivalent of 174 newspapers a day.
-(And you wondered why you felt so tired!)
-Even worse, a bunch of other psychology studies are showing that while social media as a whole helps you feel connected to other people, Facebook specifically is more likely to make you feel depressed than it is to make you feel good (or even neutral).
+We live in a digital age and the amount of information we consume every day is, on average, the equivalent of 174 newspapers a day.
+(And you wondered why you feel so tired!)
+Even more concerning, a bunch of other psychological studies show that while social media as a whole helps you feel connected to other people, it’s also more likely to make you feel depressed.

-1- Stop and take a look at the world around you.
+- Stop and take a look at the world around you.
 Is there anything beautiful or positive that you can see?
-Anything that makes you happy, or makes you think of a happy memory?
+Something that makes you think of a happy memory?

-3- Check your tongue positioning.
-(What are you talking about, you ask!)
-Tongue positioning can play a role in things like sleep apnea, vision problems, TMJ, teeth grinding, and headaches.
-No, we aren’t kidding.
-Learning proper tongue positioning also gives you a great mindfulness exercise that is a super simple and easy check-in with yourself and your body!
+- Check your tongue positioning.
+(Wait, what?!)
+Yes!
+Tongue positioning can play a role in issues like sleep apnea, vision problems, TMJ, teeth grinding, and headaches.
+Learning proper tongue positioning also gives you a great mindfulness exercise that is a super simple and easy check-in with yourself!

-4- In general, check in with your body!
-Take a moment to mentally scan down your body — where are you feeling areas of tension?
+- Check in with your body.
+Take a moment to mentally scan down your body.
+Where are you feeling areas of tension?
 What feels good and normal?
 Take a deep breath, and let yourself breathe into those tense areas.
-When we say that, we mean literally imagine that through some trick of magic, you now have a lung in that tight area, and you’re breathing into it.
-(Yes, that’s what they’ve meant in yoga this whole time.
-No, we didn’t know that at first either.)
+Literally imagine that through some trick of magic, you now have a lung in that tight area, and you’re breathing into it.
+(Yes, that’s what they’ve meant in yoga this whole time.)
 Isn’t that awesome?
 It’s such a good trick to have up your sleeve.

-5- Think of a way to compliment someone you love — the best compliments are about a person’s character rather than their actions.
-Ie: “You are such a helpful person” rather than “Thank you for doing the dishes, that was very helpful.”
+- Think of a way to compliment someone you love — the best compliments are about a person’s character rather than their actions.
+“You are such a helpful person” rather than “Thank you for doing the dishes, that was very helpful.”

-7- Change “I have to” to “I get to.”
+- Change “I have to” to “I get to.”
 As in, “I get to go to work.
 I get to drive a car.
-I get to do laundry (aka have a washer!), I get to –” you get it!
-When you find yourself winding your way down a path of “have-tos,” see what you can transition into “get-tos.”
+I get to do laundry.”
+Yay, clean clothes!

 Step Two: Speak with Kindness

-For some people, the stuff they say in their head to themselves is a whole lot ruder than anything they’d ever imagine saying to another person.
-But why are we so mean to ourselves?
-Would we let anyone else talk to us that way?
-(Please don’t let people be mean to you, you don’t deserve it.
-Yes, that includes yourself!)
-Now easier said than done, but today can be day one on a journey of increased compassion for yourself and others.
+For some people, the stuff they say to themselves is more unkind than anything they’d ever imagine saying to another person.
+Easier said than done, but today can be day one on a journey of increased compassion for yourself and others.

 We can start this journey by adding some positive affirmation into our lives!
 This is something we even use in our classrooms!
 We have a project, called an Art Journal, where we have kids cut and paste positive affirmations into their journal.
 When they go back to view their artistic progress, they also get to see positive things about themselves!
 It’s so important to see ourselves support ourselves.
 We can show up for everyone in the world, but we’ll be far less effective in our outreach and our compassionate efforts if we don’t show up for ourselves.

-Check out Jessica’s positive affirmation practice — face it, she’s totally rockin’ the Mirror Play.
+Need some positive affirmation inspiration?
+Check out Jessica’s positive affirmation practice below.
+Let’s face it, she’s totally rockin’ the mirror play.

-We can Mirror this behavior to our children, too.
-(See what I did there?
-Mirror this behavior?)
-Next time you’ve got some quality time with your kids, perhaps sitting around a dinner table, or on a car ride to sports or school, try asking these three questions (and answer them yourself too!)
+We can mirror this behavior to our children, too.
+Next time you’ve got some quality time with your kids, perhaps sitting around a dinner table, or on a car ride to sports or school, try asking these three questions (and answer them yourself, too):

-This exercise helps kids to better be introspective about their day, their feelings, and can also alert you to some changes that your kids may benefit from.
-Obviously, if their answer is, “I want 600 more donuts in my day,” our answer would look something like “no one’s stomach can fit that many donuts in a single day, but really, sounds delicious.”
+This exercise helps kids be more introspective about their day and their feelings and can also alert you to some changes that your kids may benefit from.
+Obviously, if their answer is, “I want 600 more donuts in my day,” our answer would look something like “your stomach can’t hold that many donuts in a single day, but it does sound delicious.”
 Encourage them to find something sincere to comment on.
-Make sure you answer the same questions too — when you reflect the same introspective and genuine insight back to your kids it makes them take the whole exercise more seriously.
+Make sure you answer the same questions too.
+When you reflect the same introspective and genuine insight back to your kids, it makes them take the whole exercise more seriously.

 Another place we really need to show compassionate positive affirmation is in times of conflict.
 Next time you’re feeling frustrated and need to express what’s going on within you, try the THINK method: